 Parts of a Boat

-A boat anchor underwater on the floor of a body of water.
+A boat anchor underwater on the floor, how does a boat anchor work concept..

 A boater throws an anchor into the water, what is a boat anchor concept.